If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 Spousal support can be paid indefinitely, over a set period of time, or in a lump sum.

-The amount and duration of alimony payments depend on several factors, such as the length of the marriage, the financial circumstances of each spouse, and their earning capacity.
+The amount and duration of the alimony payments will depend on several factors, such as the length of the marriage, the financial circumstances of each spouse, and their earning capacity.

 There is no mandated formula for calculating alimony, and the amount and duration